This fact sheet is for information only. It is recommended that you get legal advice about your situation.

-STEP 2: If the financial institution does not resolve the complaint within 45 days (of receiving the letter), you should make a complaint to an external dispute resolution scheme.
+STEP 2: If the financial institution does not resolve the complaint within 45 days (of receiving the letter of complaint), you should make a complaint to the external dispute resolution scheme (see below).
 The details of the complaint should be the same as in the letter of complaint to the financial institution.
 You should attach a copy of the letter you sent to the financial institution and copies/description of any response you have received.

 HOW CAN I GET A LIST OF ALL OF MY DIRECT DEBITS?

 Write a letter to your financial institution asking them for a Listing Service.
 They should be able to give you lists of the following for the previous 13 months:

 Your bank must also provide instructions to help you identify your own internet “pay anyone” payments.

 The lists and information should be issued to you as soon as practicable, and no later than 5 days after the request.
 This information is important to get from your bank if you are thinking about switching to another bank.

 - Australian Financial Complaints Authority (Phone: 1800 931 678, afca.org.au).